shieldproject/shield/docs/API.md

   multiple of 86,400.
 Please re-try the request with a different value.

+- **Unable to retrieve retention policy template information**: an internal error occurred and should be investigated by the site administrators

 - **Unable to update retention policy**: an internal error occurred and should be investigated by the site administrators

+- **No such retention policy**:
+  No retention policy with the given UUID exists on the specified tenant.

 - **Authorization required**:
   The request was made without an authenticated session or auth token.